Domingo Pilarte (evangelist)

-Domingo Damian Pilarte (born February 23, 1941 in the Dominican Republic) was a Christian evangelist who held mass crusades during the 1960s–1980s.
+Domingo Damian Pilarte (born February 23, 1941, in the Dominican Republic) was a Christian evangelist who held mass crusades during the 1960s–1980s.
 He traveled to more than 80 countries preaching the Gospel of Jesus Christ.
-Many of the claimed miracles that occurred during his crusades have been documented in books, magazines and newspapers.
+A number of the claimed miracles that occurred during his crusades have been documented in books, magazines and newspapers.
 These miracles included healings of the crippled, blind, deaf, mute, and terminally ill.

 Early life

 Domingo Pilarte was born in the Dominican Republic on February 23, 1941.
 He began preaching shortly after a near death experience where he lost his brother during a boating trip.
 He explains how God spoke to him and rescued him that day after nearly drowning, he documented this experience in his book titled My Calling.

 Ministry

 Pilarte, at the age of 17, began preaching a simple message of salvation through Jesus Christ.
 It wasn't long before his ministry grew and he began preaching in stadiums around the world.
-He traveled to many countries including Venezuela, Panama, Costa Rica, Colombia, Africa, Japan, Trinidad & Tobago, and the US.
-There were many claims of miracles witnessed during his crusades.
+He traveled to multiple countries including Venezuela, Panama, Costa Rica, Colombia, Africa, Japan, Trinidad & Tobago, and the US.
+There were a number of claims of miracles witnessed during his crusades.